How to Help Someone with an Eating Disorder: 16 Tips

-If you have a loved one who is suffering from an eating disorder, life as you knew it has been turned on its head.
 Eating disorders impact entire families.
+If you have a loved one who is struggling with an eating disorder, like anorexia, bulimia, binge eating disorder or ARFID, life as you knew it has been turned on its head.
 Every member is bound to struggle with this new reality and how they fit into it.

-You will have many questions and moments when you are unsure how you can help your loved one.
-These guidelines are designed to help you navigate those difficult times so that you can provide support as well as implement the self-care you will need in the days, weeks and months ahead.
+The tips we share below can help you navigate these difficult times so that you can provide support as well as implement the self-care you will need in the days, weeks and months ahead.

-If one is to recover, one will need to make some changes in perceptions and behaviors.
-Other family members may need to make changes too.
-We encourage, you to take advantage of professional help to make these transitions easier.
+If your loved one is to recover, the entire family system will need to make some changes in perceptions and behaviors.
+We encourage you to take advantage of professional help to make these transitions easier.
+We also invite you to join our free ongoing caregiver eating disorder support groups where you will learn how to best support your loved one.

-Allow yourself to not know all of the answers about how to help.
+2. Allow yourself to not know all of the answers.

-You are no less of a father, mother, sibling, or partner – you are human.
-There are individuals, groups, books and other resources to help you gain understanding of eating disorders.
+You are no less of a father, mother, sibling, or partner because your loved one is struggling – you are human.
+There are many individuals, groups, books and other resources that can help you gain a better understanding of eating disorders.

 If you become concerned about dehydration, weight loss or other issues, call your family therapist, if you have one, or request a session with your loved one and his or her therapist and voice your concerns there.